parham29/android-tensorflow-persian-numbers/README.md

 ### Prerequisites

-If you want to build your own image classifier you shoud install Tensorflow furthermore you need your own dataset.
+If you want to build your own image classifier you shoud install Tensorflow on your pc furthermore you need your own dataset.
 Note: python (version 3.+) required.

 this command are for windows users: